We interviewed Hung Lee from Recruiting Brainfood. He shared his insights into how to become better at recruitment.

 When we think about recruitment, we think about the hiring funnel and candidate pipeline.

 We are chasing these ideological metaphors, about people needing to “flow” through a process.
 But we are increasingly beginning to understand that this model is designed for committed applicants only.
 This model is not really applicable to passive candidates.

-It's designed for people who have already consented to go through a rigorous assessment process, and we're finding when we’re speaking to the highly skilled and in-demand, they are quite unwilling to undergo a lengthy process with a battery of assessments, based on a job they’ve never seen.
+It's designed for people who have already consented to go through a rigorous assessment process.
+We're finding when we’re speaking to the highly skilled and in-demand that candidates are quite unwilling to undergo a lengthy process with a battery of assessments, based on a job they’ve never seen.

 I think we're beginning to realise that this may not be what people want or what is beneficial for the business.

 HR, fundamentally, has a data analytics problem and I will include recruiters in this category as well.
 We're not typically recruiting people that are very comfortable with some of the presentation of information that is in numerical form.

 To solve this we need to simply recruit more “numbers people” at the entry point into HR.
 We could start recruiting people from outside of typical HR disciplines into these teams to diversify our thinking.
 We need to see more marketing individuals, we need to see more engineers.
 We need a diversity of skills as well as a diversity of people.

 What are the three top skills that recruiters need to develop?

 Number one is the data point.
 Even though you may not become a genius, you've got big statistics, good recruiters have to work out how you understand numbers and data.
 HR professionals need to help hiring managers benchmark pieces of research.
 It is necessary to be able to have challenging thinking on data collected.

 2. Improve your storytelling skills